softctrl/spring-boot-product/README.md

 4. The application must have a stateless API and use a database to store data.
 5. An embedded in­memory database should be used: either H2, HSQL, SQLite or Derby.
 6. The database and tables creation should be done by Maven or by the application.
 7. You must provide BitBucket username.
 A free BitBucket account can be created at http://bitbucket.org.
-Once finished, you must give the user ac­recruitment read permission on your repository so that you can be evaluated.
+Once finished, you must give the user ac-­recruitment read permission on your repository so that you can be evaluated.
 8. You must provide a README.txt (plain text) or a README.md (Markdown) file at the root of your repository, explaining:
     1. How to compile and run the application with an example for each call.
     2. How to run the suite of automated tests.